-1. Support A Charitable Cause
+1. To Support Charitable Causes

 Many thrift shops are operated by charitable or non-profit organizations.
 Goodwill and Salvation Army stores are in almost every town.
-Locally, churches, hospitals, and private schools often have resale shops to support their causes.
+Local churches, hospitals, and private schools often have resale shops to support their causes.

 People with limited financial resources often use thrift stores and re-sale shops to stretch their budgets.
 Isn't frugal living a good idea for everyone?
 Why should anyone pay more for something than they have to just because they can?
-Instead of paying full price or even a sale price for a new item, maybe you can get the same or similar item at a resale shop at a steep discount.
+Instead of paying full price or even a sale price for a new item, you might get the same or similar item at a resale shop at a steep discount.

-According to definitions by the U.S. Bureau of Labor Statistics, salesclerks at a thrift shop would have Green Jobs.
-That is right.
-These are environmentally friendly jobs.
-These stores collect and recycle items that would otherwise be waste.
+According to definitions by the U.S. Bureau of Labor Statistics, salesclerks at thrift shops have "Green Jobs."
+That's right: These are environmentally friendly jobs since these stores collect and recycle items that would otherwise be waste.

 My son's girlfriend will take old ties and create fashionable purses with them.
 Those old Father's Day gifts get recycled into something beautiful and useful.

-4. Gently Used Or Never Used Bargains
+4. You'll Find Gently Used or Never Used Bargains

 My wife found a used Janome sewing machine for $15 in a second hand store. $20 for a new bobbin and a minor repair and she had a sewing machine that would have cost several hundred dollars new.
 Unlike the new sewing machine I bought her when we were first married, she actually uses this one.

-5. Items You May Not Use Much
+5. To Buy Items You May Not Use Much

-At your local thrift shop you may be able to pick up that item at a fraction of the cost of purchasing new or renting.
+At your local thrift shop, you may be able to pick up that item at a fraction of the cost of purchasing new or renting.
 When you are done with it, you can lend it to your neighbor or donate it back to the resale shop.

 6. One Man's Trash Is Another Man's Treasure

 People like to browse at thrift stores, flea markets, garage sales, and auctions for hidden treasures.
-A crystal vase, a valuable painting, an expensive watch or some other hidden gem could be hiding among all of the everyday items in the store.
+A crystal vase, a valuable painting, an expensive watch, or some other hidden gem could be hiding among all of the everyday items in the store.
 What the donor may not have recognized may be your chance to score a real treasure.

-7. Forget Something While On Vacation
+7. If You Forget Something on Vacation

-Live in a warm climate, but would like to pick up a nice sweater or long sleeve shirt, check out a resale shop the next time you travel in the north.
+Items that may not be common in your hometown could be common and inexpensive where you are vacationing.
+Maybe you live in a warm climate but would like to pick up a nice sweater or long sleeve shirt: Check out a resale shop the next time you travel in the north.
 Items common in the desert southwest are not easy to find in New England.
-The selection of used skis would be greater in Colorado or Vermont than Florida or Texas.
+You'll find a larger selection of used skis in Colorado or Vermont than you will in Florida or Texas.